-Sometimes exceptional circumstances may arise that you could not reasonably foresee and these may impact your delivery of the grant activities.
-Extensions for up to six months may be requested, provided they are submitted before the end date specified in your grant agreement.
+We recognise that unexpected events may affect your progress.
+In these circumstances, you can request a variation to your agreement.
+An extension for up to six months may be requested, provided they are submitted before the end date specified in your grant agreement.
 In these circumstances, you may request a variation to your grant agreement by emailing grants@australiachinafoundation.org.au or the relevant grant manager before the end date in your grant agreement.

 You should not assume that a variation request will be successful.
-We will consider your request based on provisions in the grant agreement and the likely impact on achieving outcomes including value for relevant money.
-A variation will be in the form of a Deed of Variation executed by you and the Program Delegate.
+We will consider your request based on provisions in the grant agreement and the likely impact on achieving outcomes.